 It’s water- and dust-resistant, so you don’t need to wait for the Galaxy S8 Active necessarily, and it features 64GB of internal storage plus a microSD card slot for expandable storage.
 All of this is a good value – if you’re willing to pay top dollar already.

-The battery life is good (it didn’t blow up in our tests), it can power the next generation of mobile VR games, and it has software that rivals stock Android.
+The battery life is good (it didn’t, you know, blow up in our tests), it can power the next generation of mobile VR games, and it has software that rivals stock Android.
 Aside from Bixby, Samsung has made tremendous inroads with its software.
 If bad memories of the cluttered TouchWiz interface are what’s holding you back, you should give this phone a try.

 Everything looks and feels futuristic except for the illogically located fingerprint sensor and the (so far) absent Bixby voice assistant.
 Face unlock doesn’t work well enough to right this wrong, and the iris scanner is better but imperfect, too.
 Being locked out of your phone when you’re paying this much money keeps the Galaxy S8 Plus from being flawless.